fardadhp/walking_algorithms_evaluation_python/README.md

-Python version of the walking algorithm evaluation platform
+Python version of the walking algorithm evaluation platform\n
 Note: Collision avoidance is not implemented in this version.